 Enrollment services offices are located in the lower level of Lupton Hall.
-This area is responsible for assessing tuition and fees, for processing payments, and for administering financial assistance to students who, without such help, might be unable to attend Oglethorpe University.
+This area is responsible for assessing tuition and fees, for processing payments, and for administering financial assistance to students.

 The University establishes a deadline for making payment arrangements for each academic term.
 By that date the student account balance not covered by financial aid must either be paid in full or completely covered by payment arrangements approved by the University.
 Students without complete payment arrangements after the deadline may be removed from classes, may lose their residence hall assignment, and may have late fees applied to their account.
 Payment arrangement deadlines are available on the website.